timschott/interview-prep/ds/ml-conceptual.md

   * the generated aphorisms were ok, but i think it just needed a lot more of my specific data
   * it might be interesting to repeat it w/ zero shot gpt3
 * Twitter BOT
+  * after reading the hard copy of the washington post at my parents house, became fascinated w/ bezos disclosures
+  * use news api to get a link to every article that contains his name
+  * run through the text and search for the disclosure with regex
+  * tweet that out via a google cloud function, run automatically with a cron job
 * NLP project
   * i've become very interested with the way that different authors use details
   * there have been some cool papers recently that use neural networks to classify text passages based on how important they are for the plot